ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/types/_includes/optional.md

 `Optional` (nullable) isn't a property of a data type or column, but a container type where [containers](../containers.md) can be arbitrarily nested into each other.
 For example, a column with the type `Optional<Optional<Boolean>>` can accept 4 values: `NULL` of the whole container, `NULL` of the inner container, `TRUE`, and `FALSE`.
 The above-declared type differs from `List<List<Boolean>>`, because it uses `NULL` as an empty list, and you can't put more than one non-null element in it.
 In addition, `Optional<Optional<T>>` type values are returned as results when searching by the key in the `Dict(k,v)` dictionary with `Optional<T>` type values.
 Using this type of result data, you can distinguish between a `NULL` value in the dictionary and a situation when the key is missing.

+{% note info %}

+Currently container types (including the `Optional<T>` containers and more complex types based on them) cannot be used as the types of columns in {{ ydb-short-name }} tables.
+YQL queries may return the values of container types, and can take them as input parameters.

+{% endnote %}

 **Example**

 ```sql